Origins of Hiragana (ひらがな) and Katakana (カタカナ)

 • 於 →お、オ(o)

 This change is thought to have taken place between the eighth and ninth century.
 Hiragana can be considered a simplified calligraphy form of the kanji’s strokes.
 On the other hand, katakana is taken from a single element of a kanji.
-In some cases, the Hiragana and Katakana are created from different ideograms.
+In some cases, they are created from different ideograms.

 Difference between Hiragana and Katakana